arnabjena007/Colora/README.md

 - A clean interface that stays out of the way
 - A polished visual style suitable for everyday work, screenshots, and presentations

----

-## One Line Summary

-Pastelle is a soft, modern PDF annotation app built for clean editing, quick markup, and a polished user experience.